 Other Electronic Full-Text Resources

 All journals in the Law Library are shelved by call number.
-Most journals are shelved in either the Bound Periodicals section on the 2nd floor or in Current Periodicals behind the Circulation Desk.
+Most journals are shelved in either the Bound Periodicals section on the 2nd floor or in Current Periodicals behind the Circulation Desk on the first floor.
 Microforms are located in cabinets on the west side of the first floor.

 LexisNexis and Westlaw